libra/website/docs/welcome.md

 * Is a piece of software which has the capability to interact with the Libra Blockchain.
 * Can be run by the end-user, or on behalf of the end user (for example, for a Custodial client).
-* Allows the user to construct, sign, and submit transactions to a [validator](reference/glossary/#validator-node).
+* Allows the user to construct, sign, and submit transactions to a [validator node](reference/glossary/#validator-node).
-* Can issue queries to the Libra Blockchain (through the validator), request the status of a transaction or account, and verify the response.
+* Can issue queries to the Libra Blockchain (through the validator node), request the status of a transaction or account, and verify the response.

-### Validators
+### Validator Nodes

-We have talked about validator nodes earlier in this document, validators decide which transactions will be added to the Libra Blockchain and in which order.
-Validators execute the transactions and add the results to the Libra Blockchain.
+Validator nodes decide which transactions will be added to the Libra Blockchain and in which order.
+Validator nodes execute the transactions and add the results to the Libra Blockchain.

 ### Developers